Home

 It might also be that this goal is ill-formed – the intuition that generally intelligent systems have core values may be false and maybe the hot-mess theory of intelligence is right.
 Even in this pessimistic case, studying robustness could still give us highly decision-relevant knowledge about the nature of intelligence.

-At the moment, I’m working on robustness in both the vision and language domains.
+At the moment, I’m focusing on robustness in the vision domain as a stepping stone to robustness more broadly.
 My key focus is on developing techniques that can improve robustness against unrestricted adversaries.
 In the vision domain, I am particularly interested in how we can make progress on something like the Unrestricted Adversarial Examples Challenge.
-In the language domain (where most of my efforts are right now), I want to answer the following question:

 Some links: Twitter, Google Scholar, CV.